stakaz/BracedErrors.jl/README.md

 ## Accepted values

-This function is mainly written for float-like types as `Float64` and `BigFloat`.
+This function is mainly written for float-like types as `Float64`.
-It works with `Int` as well but due to limitations of `sprintf1(::String, ::BigInt)` it does on partially work on `BigInt`.

 ## Usage